top of page

 The History of ICD Codes

 The ICD system was created to track morbidity (health issues) and diseases within populations.
 Over the years, along with CPT (current procedural terminology) codes, ICD has evolved into the “most widely used statistical classification system in the world”.
-It is also the system on which reimbursement for insurance claims is based in the US.
+It is also the system that is used to figure out reimbursement claims.

-As healthcare evolves and advances, so must the classification system.
-The ICD system has gone through many revisions, the latest of which is called ICD-11.
+As healthcare evolves and advances, the classification system must also advance.
+The ICD system has gone through a lot of different revisions, the latest one being the ICD-11.
 ICD 10 began development in 1983 and was only eventually mandated by the USA in 2015.
-ICD-10 is still in place, but ICD 11 was released in January 2022 and will become the new gold standard.
+ICD-11 was released in January 2022 and it has become the new gold standard.

 ICD-11 has a more sophisticated and categorized structure than ICD-10.